spatialos/CppBlankProject/README.md

 ```

 This enables you to keep the worker directories free of CMake files for schema and dependencies while not needing a CMake file at the root of the project.

-This project comes with a launch configuration `default_launch.json` which you
-should change to match your game world design parameters.

 The `schema` directory contains a sample empty component called `blank`.
 It is
 not used by the workers directly so feel free to delete it but it's there to